stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField_mod_system.md

 ## TODO
-Remove the long prefixes from the strings used for types.
-This is a problem with Stepmania's string enum system in general, it requires the name of the enum as a prefix on the strings passed in from Lua.

 Add a convenience wrapper for changing all elements of zoom in the same way.

 Add a convenience wrapper in NewField for doing the same thing to all columns.